CIP Code Information

 Choosing a CIP Code

 CIP code program designation is determined by the faculty in consultation with the provost's office.
 The faculty can search available codes (six-digits required) through the National Center for Education Statistics.
-Please note that CPE is currently using the 2010 CIP code options and is migrating toward the use of the available 2020 CIP codes in July 2020.
+Please note that CPE is currently using the 2020 CIP code options.

 When choosing a CIP code, departments should keep in mind that duplicating a CIP code can be problematic and complicate program accountability.
 Furthermore, CPE will ask proponents of new programs to review a list of programs within the KY public institutions with the same CIP codes.
 When proposing a new program at WKU that matches a program with a same CIP at another institution, the proponent will have to justify the need for the similar program.
 See the notification of intent for additional information.